boneyag/DL4NLP_ARES/README.md

 ### Runnig ARES
 Run `src/run_ares.py` to generate embedding for a list of lemmas in `input_lemmas.txt` in data directory.
 This will take a lot of time to complete.
 If you planning to test for a few lemmas replace the input_lemmas file content with less number of words.
 Current file contain over 1000 entries.

+### Running evaluation
+Run `src/evaluate_ares.py` to generate embeddings for target words in hard-corded sentence id from Senseval-2.
+The results will print on the terminal.
+The results contain the target lemma, Wordnet lexid of extracted senses, predicted sense lexid, and gold key lexid.

+*Currently the model is not performing well.
+Required further improvements to generate more senses.*

 ***
 ### Repository contributors and branch naming conventions